rachel-meadows/pixel-picasso/README.md

 ## Using this project

-You can see this site in action on [Github Pages](https://rachel-meadows.github.io/pixel-picasso).
+I plan to deploy this project to a hosting service soon.

-If you would like to run it locally, use these commands:
+In the meantime, you can run it locally using these commands:

 ```
 git clone https://github.com/rachel-meadows/pixel-picasso